hotspotty/depindd/src/app/(docs)/(articles)/about/what-is-depin.md

 Qui quae esse aspernatur fugit possimus.
 Quam sed molestiae temporibus.
 Eum perferendis dignissimos provident ea et.
 Et repudiandae quasi accusamus consequatur dolore nobis.
 Quia reiciendis necessitatibus a blanditiis iste quia.
 Ut quis et amet praesentium sapiente.

 Atque eos laudantium.
 Optio odit aspernatur consequuntur corporis soluta quidem sunt aut doloribus.
 Laudantium assumenda commodi.

+{% callout title="You should know!" %}
+This is what a disclaimer message looks like.
+You might want to include inline it.
+Or maybe you’ll want to include a [link](/) in it.
+I don’t think we should get too carried away with other scenarios like lists or tables — that would be silly.
+{% /callout %}

 ### Clearing the cache